Skip to main content

 What is the difference between flatten_first and require_market_position?

-flatten_first=true;flattens all open positions and working orders for the account + instrument before the PLACE command executes.
-Use it when you already know the new signal is a reversal and you want the account zeroed out first.require_market_position=flat;(orlong/short) is a filter.
-It prevents the order from taking any action unless the current NT8 position state matches what you specified.
-If the state doesn't match, the order is silently blocked.
+They serve opposite purposes. flatten_first=true; flattens the position and working orders for the account + instrument before the PLACE command executes.
+Use it when you already know the new signal is a reversal and you want the instrument zeroed out first. require_market_position=flat; (or long/short) is a filter.
+It prevents the order from taking action unless the live position matches, and the blocked result is recorded in Alert History.
+One forces a clean slate; the other gates the order on existing state.

 How do I guarantee that NT8 ignores a new signal when I'm already in a position?